-So chances are, if you are planning to launch your start up an e-commerce store, WooCommerce is the best fit, as it is the shopping cart plugin that works expressly with WordPress sites.
+So the chances are, if you are planning to launch your start up eCommerce store, WooCommerce is the best fit, as it is the shopping cart plugin that works exclusively with WordPress sites.

-WooCommerce is great for start ups as it offers a great online support with a vast community forum, so all questions you may have are very likely to have been answered already.
+WooCommerce is great for start ups as it offers great online support with a vast community forum, so all questions you may have are very likely to have been answered already.